MRamya-sri/Python-Libraries/README.md

 # PYTHON-LIBRARIES
-This repository contains my several Python libraries used in data science and machine learning: NumPy, pandas, Matplotlib, and TensorFlow.
+This repository contains several Python libraries used in data science and machine learning: NumPy, pandas, Matplotlib, and TensorFlow.

 ## Libraries